Delaware Traffic Tickets

 - You receive 14 points in 2 years (24 months)

 In order to reinstate your Delaware suspended drivers license, you will be required to attend a behavior/attitudinal modification course (commonly known as a driver improvement course), and you will also have to pay a fee.
 Subsequent violations will lead to longer suspension terms, and could eventually bring you to the complete revocation of your driving privileges.
-If you were convicted of breaking Delaware DUI laws, you will also likely be required to attend alcohol counseling.

 Keep Your Driving Record Clean